chryswoods/siremol.org/chryswoods.com/vector_c++/vectorisation.md

 The reason is that, in the standard loop, each iteration of the loop was performed serially, one after another.
-This meant that the calculation of the product of
+This meant that the calculation of the sum of

 ```c++
 c[2] = a[2] + b[2]